 How to choose an amp for an electric violin?

-Several parameters will have to be analyzed before you decide.
+There are several parameters that should be considered before making a decision.
 We will try to clarify each of them.
-It is then up to you to determine which ones are most important to you in order to choose the amp that best suits your needs.
+You are free to define, afterwards, which ones are the most important for you in order to be able to choose the amplifier that best suits your needs as a violinist.

 What is impedance?